jaguaryang/overcyte-exercise-2025/README_JACK.md

     - Parameter searchTerm is necessary for highlighting and doesn’t add extra render cost; no need for extra leaf components.
     - For large data, server-side pagination is best for true infinite scrolling.
     - Under ~10k items, client-side pagination suffices; DOM nodes, not data size, drive performance and make grid layouts easier.

+4. Refactor the registerUser function using Effect. this doesn't need to be perfect, nor use the full Effect toolbox. just a basic understanding of what Effect provides This is the most easy one, Effect is a function programming lib like fp-ts, I just use AI to generate an initial function, and then fine-tune it.